ranmee/homebridge-risco-lite/README.md

 - `riscoSiteId`: Your Risco site ID (required)
 - `riscoPIN`: Your Risco alarm PIN code (required)

+## How to get your riscoSiteId

+To get your riscoSiteId, login to riscocloud via ChromeBrowser (first login screen), and before providing your PIN (second login page), display source of the page and find string: `<div class="site-name"` ... it will look like:

+`<div class="site-name" id="site_12345_div">`

+In that case "12345" is your siteId which should be placed in new config file.

 ## Usage

 Once configured, your Risco alarm system will appear in the Home app as a security system accessory.
 You can: